codepope/shed/README.md

-# etcdsh
+# shed
-A shell for etcd
+A SHell for EtcD

 This is a shell for interacting with the hierarchy of keys and values withing an etcd cluster by navigating it as if it were a filesystem.